 Pushing your site live almost feels like a moment of truth.
 Will your visitors love the changes?
 Or will they want you to go back to the drawing board?

 The best way to find out is by checking your site metrics.
-Look at bounce rates, time spent on page, and how much visitors are engaging with your content.
+For example, look at bounce rates, time spent on a page, and how many visitors engage with your content.
 This will be a good indicator of whether your theme change was a success.

 8. Ask for feedback from visitors.